 Three Consecutive Integers Have A Sum Of Find The Integers

-Sep 23, 2025 · 6 min read
+6 min read

-Finding Three Consecutive Integers: A Comprehensive Guide
+Finding Three Consecutive Integers: A complete walkthrough

 Understanding the Problem

 The core of the problem lies in understanding what "consecutive integers" mean.
 Consecutive integers are whole numbers that follow each other in order, with a difference of 1 between each number.
-For example, 1, 2, and 3 are consecutive integers, as are -5, -4, and -3.
+As an example, 1, 2, and 3 are consecutive integers, as are -5, -4, and -3.
 The problem typically presents you with a sum and asks you to find the three consecutive integers that add up to that sum.
 Let's say the sum is 36; the challenge is to find three consecutive integers that, when added together, equal 36.

 Method 1: The Intuitive Approach (Trial and Error)